 The primary aim of the Mathematics department is to develop the mathematical knowledge, skills, concepts and strategies of every pupil to the maximum possible level.
 This includes providing the students with the mathematics they need for everyday life and for other school subjects, and to provide, where appropriate, a foundation for further study.
 Students will be made aware of methods of investigation and given an insight into the development of mathematics and the power of mathematics as a language.
 This is an essential development in the analysis and communication of information and ideas.

 Key Stage 3

-In Years 8 and 9 students will study the following modules:
+In Years 7, 8 and 9 students will study modules that cover the following core content:

 Key Stage 4

 Topics taught in Key Stage 4 extend those previously covered in Key Stage 3, ensuring students have mastered the fluency skills are able to extend into the reasoning and problem solving with confidence.
 At GCSE mathematics we follow the AQA specification with grades 9 - 1 being awarded.
 It is assessed through three 90 minute terminal examination papers; the first is a non-calculator paper and the second and third are calculator papers.
 Candidates can be entered for either foundation or higher tier.

 At A level we offer Mathematics and Further Mathematics.
 These A levels cover pure mathematics, mechanics and statistics.
 Pure Mathematics is designed to develop the skills and techniques necessary to manipulate and solve mathematically formulated problems.
 They include work in the fields of algebra, co-ordinate geometry, functions and graphs, calculus and trigonometry.
 Statistics examines the application of mathematical probability to the drawing of inferences from data.
 The theory of random variables, significance testing and probability are given special attention.
 A large data set will be used to teach this aspect of the course.
 Mechanics develops the principles needed to model the physical world.
 Statics, dynamics and kinematics are introduced.